Introduction to jQuery Effects

 Here we discuss some Different types of jQuery Effect Methods

-The animate method is used to perform a custom based animation for a set of CSS properties.
-This method is used to change the state of the element from one state to another along with CSS styles.
-The property value is changed gradually such that an animated effect can be achieved.
-The thing to be noted is that only numeric values could be animated such as the margin: 40px.
-On the other hand, the values for strings cannot be animated such as background-color: green.
+The animate method performs a custom-based animation for a set of CSS properties.
+Developers use this method, along with CSS styles, to change the element’s state from one state to another.
+They change the property value gradually to achieve an animated effect.
+The thing to be noted is that only numeric values could be animated, such as the margin: 40px.
+On the other hand, you cannot animate string values, such as background-color: green.
 This again comes with an exception for strings like the show, hide and toggle.

 Syntax